ds4se/chapters/ermurph/survey-chapter.md

 Homer's cautionary story warns us of the perils of early exploration without sufficient preparation.
 Odysseus succeeded where others before him had failed because of his careful planning.

-In contrast with other disciplines that use surveys for _psychometric evaluation_, such as education, our observation is that surveys in software engineering are most frequently used as a way to obtain multiple viewpoints, or to _triangulate_.
+Surveys in software engineering are frequently used as a way to obtain multiple viewpoints, or to _triangulate_.
 Surveys are also used to draw inferences about a larger population, or to _generalize_.

 This six-stage process we present here is tailored for practitioners and researchers who want to better understand how software engineering is practiced in one organization or across many.
 In developing this process, we have learned from our own mistakes, from the feedback of peers, and from interviews with others who use surveys as an empirical method.